Bonnaroo dates announced for 2023 festival - NewsBreak

 Federal dollars to replace Wilcox Boulevard Bridge in Chattanooga

-CHATTANOOGA, Tenn. — At long last, work to replace a dilapidated bridge on Wilcox Boulevard will start soon, which is good news for many residents in east Chattanooga.
-About $25 million in federal funds will help crews in Chattanooga replace the Wilcox Street Bridge.
-City officials made the news...
+CHATTANOOGA, Tenn. — About $25 million in federal funds will help crews in Chattanooga replace the Wilcox Street Bridge.
+City officials plan to make the news official at a news conference on Friday.
+A release says the money comes from a grant by the federal Rebuilding American Infrastructure with...

 Federal grant to create electric vehicle 'testbed' in Chattanooga